dotnet/roslyn/Notes-on-nullability.md

 Otherwise, the top-level nullability is passed through from `expr` and the type is from the cast `type`.

-You can only cast away nested nullability when there is an implicit conversion.
+Open issue: You can only cast away nested nullability when there is an implicit conversion.

 Open issue: suppression of warnings on mismatching nested nullability, should cast handle that scenario or `!`?